Certurium/certurium/README.md

 License
 -------

-Argentum NT is a fork of Bitcoin Core and inherits the terms of the MIT license.
+Certurium is a fork of Bitcoin Core and inherits the terms of the MIT license.
 See COPYING for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------